Regularity of the inverse mapping in Banach function spaces: Proof of Theorems 1.2 and 1.3

-Therefore, it is enough to show that $|D^j f \otimes D^{m-j} g|\in X_{\loc}$ for all $j$.
-We may exclude the case $j=0$ or $j=m$, since this terms are product of Lipschitz function and function belonging to $X_{\loc}$.
+Therefore, it is enough to show that $|D^j f \otimes D^{m-j} g|\in X_{\text{loc}}$ for all $j$.
+We may exclude the case $j=0$ or $j=m$ since these terms are a product of Lipschitz function and function belonging to $X_{\text{loc}}$.
 For now, we exclude the case $j=1$ or $j=m-1$.
-By H\"older inequality \eqref{eq:HOL} and the Sobolev--Gagliardo--Nirenberg type estimate \eqref{eq:GNlocal} for both $Df$ and $Dg$ for any ball $B\Subset \Omega$ we obtain
+By the H\"older inequality \eqref{eq:HOL} and the Sobolev--Gagliardo--Nirenberg type estimate \eqref{eq:GNlocal} for both $Df$ and $Dg$ for any ball $B\Subset \Omega$ we obtain